Last Updated on November 2, 2023

 Recent technological breakthroughs in the biking space have introduced exotic materials like carbon and titanium into bike frame manufacturing.
 However, despite all of these integrations, steel remains the king of the mountain regarding strength-to-weight ratio.

 For this reason, a steel frame is often the best choice for a heavy rider.
 Choosing a frame specifically designed for heavy bike riders is essential, as these will be reinforced in critical areas to prevent breakage.

 Tire pressure is one of the important factors in MTBs, regardless of weight.
 But if you’re a heavy rider, you’ll need to be careful to maintain the correct tire pressure.

 Underinflated tires are one of the leading causes of flat tires, especially for heavier riders.
 That’s because the weight of a heavy rider puts more pressure on the tires, which can cause them to lose air more quickly.

-When it comes to pressure, a low tire pressure gives you more control, while higher tire pressure gives you more speed.
-MTBs tend to require a much lower psi at 25 to 30, although the right MTB tire pressure depends on various factors.
+When it comes to pressure, low tire pressure gives you more control, while higher tire pressure gives you more speed.
+MTBs require a much lower psi at 25 to 30, although the right MTB tire pressure depends on various factors.